Why is water pollution an emerging Global Crisis?

 Plastic bottles, other trash garbage as source of Water Pollution

-▶ The reason behind the absence of adequate water treatment facilities and regulations in developing countries is the lack of finances available for funding infrastructure that can regulate water pollution.
+• The lack of adequate water treatment facilities and regulations in developing countries is due to the lack of infrastructure for regulating water pollution.

-▶ As a result, the amount of clean water accessible for human consumption, sanitation, agriculture, and industry, as well as other ecosystem services, is reduced.
+• As a result, the amount of clean water accessible for human consumption, sanitation, agriculture, industry, and other ecosystem services is reduced.

 Water pollution can be measured through many broad categories of methods:

-▶ Some methods may be conducted in the place of origin itself without sampling, like temperature.
+• Some methods, like temperature, may be conducted in the place of origin without sampling.

 Taking samples of water